Top 10 Examples of Journal Entry

 There is usually a debt to the bank fees account, Office Supplies Account, Interest Account, etc. to recognize charges made by the bank, with a credit to the cash account.

 Journal Entry for Prepaid Expense Adjustment:

-In this case, the expense account is debited and the prepaid expense account is credited.
+In this case, the expense account debits, and the prepaid expense account credits.

 Purchased Inventory Journal Entry: